The Pyramid Peak mountain bike trails are not in the Top 10 of most-talked-about places to ride in Arizona. Really, probably not in the Top 50.

 Really, that hasn’t stopped anyone at other trails.
 My advice – find the trails you like and get them into Strava and Trailforks.

-There’s already plenty of videos on YouTube of the Pyramid Peak mountain bike trails, so it’s not like you’re really divulging any secrets.
+There’s already plenty of videos on YouTube of the Pyramid Peak mountain bike trails, so it’s not like you’re divulging any secrets.

 This post just might contain affiliate links.
 Fear not, they’re non-spammy and benign.
 Hey, I have to keep this thing running somehow!